 - Works with any meter emitting contact closure pulses

 Data can be saved in text files, xml files, Energy Lens files and to a MySQL database.

 - Final value of the logging interval

 The Microlink 840 costs just 295 pounds and is available on-line through Windmill Software's data acquisition shop.
 You can also buy direct from us - e-mail firstname.lastname@example.org or telephone +44 (0)161 834 6688.
 Whether bought from Windmill or ourselves we provide free technical support for life.

-Please get in touch if you need more information - e-mail email@example.com.
-You can also download the Data Logger leaflet and 840 Data Logger User Manual.
+Please get in touch if you need more information - e-mail email@example.com or download the Data Logger leaflet.

 Number of inputs: 8